jetify-com/devbox/docs/app/cloud/faq.md

 -->

-## What are the specs of the Jetify Cloudboxes?
+## What are the specs of Jetify Devspace?

-Jetify Cloudboxes by default have:
+Devspaces by default have:

 * 4 Dedicated vCPUs
 * 16 GB of RAM